 Our rooms were very close to each other and exactly the same.
 With a separate toilet to the bathroom which opened up by a sliding door into the main room it was an ideal set up for families.
 Parents can be in the shower while still watching little ones and as well as a shower there is also a bath.
 Ordinarily in hotels of this side of the price barrier one could only expect either or but the Novotel bathrooms go the extra mile.
 They had also left us a plate of Macaroons which the kids devoured in seconds which was a lovely touch.

 Going to London, when you live outside of it, can feel like an enormous trek and when you’re there as if you have to rush around all the time but staying overnight at the Novotel really relieved that feeling.
-A night away was just what we all needed and the swimming pool was the cherry on the cake for making us all feel extra relaxed about our stay!
+A night away was just what we all needed and the swimming pool was the cherry on the cake for making us all feel extra relaxed about our stay – they also have towels on demand so you don’t have to remember to take your own or carry a wet one home with you!
 There was no shallow end so if you have non swimmers remember to take arm bands but our fearless foursome were not phased and spent a good hour wearing themselves out before going out to dinner.

 Food was next on our agenda and the hotel, thankfully, is a stones throw from Paddington station (if you don’t walk in the wrong direction – I am ridiculous) to get to the many restaurants of London but if you fancy a cosy little dine nearer to the hotel then just next door, alongside a Starbucks, mini Sainsbury’s and a few little eateries, is a Zizi’s which we absolutely HAD to eat at because energy levels were running out for anything else.
 The food was very good, inexpensive and the kid’s menu perfect!